Mort1z/Mort1z/README.md

  I’m interested in rdr2 more!!
   , I’m currently learning spanish..
 - my pronouns: He/him
-— please don't b offended! i might send d3ath threats.
+— please don't be offended! i might send d3ath threats.

-fandoms: FAITH,resident evil, rdr1/2, silent hill, call of duty and also Mortal Kombat !! freaky
+fandoms: FAITH,resident evil, rdr1/2, silent hill, call of duty and also Mortal Kombat !!

+freaky...

 <!---
 Mort1z/Mort1z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.